particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 For example, if one side has a display and the other side has a keyboard, the connection can be authenticated since the passkey can be read off the display on one side and typed in on the keyboard on the other.
 The display and keypad could be on either side (central vs. peripheral).

-The Display Yes-No option is mostly useful with LESC Pairing, which is not currently supported.
+The Display Yes-No option is mostly useful with LESC Pairing, which is supported in Device OS 3.1 and later only.
 With LESC Pairing Yes-No mode, both sides need a display and one side needs a Yes-No button selection to confirm that both displays are showing the same number.
 No keyboard is necessary.

 You normally use [`BLE.setPairingIoCaps`](/cards/firmware/bluetooth-le-ble/ble-class/#ble-setpairingiocaps-) so specify which features you have on your device (display, keyboard, etc.).